stangri/source.openwrt.melmac.net/luci-mod-alt-reboot/README.md

 ## Notes/Known Issues

-- When you reboot to a different partition, your current settings (Wireless, etc.) will not apply to a different partition.
-Different partitions might have completely different settings and firmware.
+- When you reboot to an alternate different partition, your current settings (Wireless, etc.) will not apply to the current different partition.
+Different partitions may have completely different settings and firmware.
-- If you reboot to a partition which doesn't allow you to switch boot partitions (like stock Linksys firmware), you might not be able to boot back to OpenWrt/LEDE Project unless you reflash it, loosing all the settings.
+- If you reboot to a partition which does not allow you to switch boot partitions (like stock Linksys firmware), you may not be able to boot back to OpenWrt/LEDE Project unless you reflash it, losing all the settings.
-- Some devices allow you to trigger reboot to alternative partition by interrupting boot 3 times in a row (by resetting/switching off the device or pulling power).
-As these methods might be different for different devices, do your own homework.
+- Some devices allow you to trigger a reboot to an alternative partition by interrupting boot 3 times in a row (by resetting/switching off the device or pulling power).
+As these methods vary for different devices, do your own homework on figuring out the method appropriate for your device.

 ## Thanks